stefansimereaa/stefansimereaa/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=stefansimereaa&label=Profile%20views&color=0e75b6&style=flat" alt="stefansimereaa" /> </p>

+<p>My journey into the world of programming began in high school, where I immediately developed a profound passion for it.
+I found programming to be an inherently natural fit, relishing every moment of debugging and problem-solving.
+After high school, I continued to study and create small scripts to enhance my daily routines with various programs or games, even delving into creating mods or scripts for some famous video games.
+Given my passion for this world, I decided to enroll in Boolean and successfully completed the Boolean Full Stack Web Developer course in September 2023.
+Despite the potential lack of extensive professional experience, I have cultivated a strong sense of autonomy in my work, supported by solid research, logical reasoning, and creative problem-solving skills.

+In addition to my technical skills, I have refined valuable social and teamwork abilities throughout my journey.
+My successful participation in team sports and esports from a young age has helped me develop my teamwork and social skills.

+My journey so far has been marked by a deep passion for programming, a commitment to continuous growth, and a diverse skill set that extends beyond the realm of code. </p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/stefan-simerea-929794291/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="stefan-simerea-929794291/" height="30" width="40" /></a>